Gowalkot

 Gowalkot is a small fort located on the southern bank of Vashishti River, about 10.0 km from Chiplun in Maharashtra, India.
 This fort is guarded by the river on three sides and a trench on the fourth side.
 Its population which includes Hindus, Muslims, and Buddhists.
 According to old natives of Gowalkot, the history of Gowalkot goes back to a King, who was Hindu and finally was converted in Muslim, his surname was "Chougle", and most of the land in Gowalkot is owned by the Chougle family.
 All other owner of land in Gowalkot must have either received the land as gift [or bought] from Chougle family must have lost in "kul kaida" a rule by the government.

 History

-Famous for its ancient fort build by Siddi Habshi of Janjira in 1690.
+Famous for its ancient fort built by Siddi Habshi of Janjira in 1690.
 The Gowalkot Fort covers an area of around two acres.
 In 1660, Shivaji Maharaj won this fort and renamed as Govindgad.
 Sambhaji Maharaj lost this fort to Siddi.
-In 1736, Chimaji Appa won this fort by killing Siddi Sat in battle.
-In this battle Siddhi Sat lost 1300 soldiers and Maratha army lost 800 soldiers.
-Tulaji Angre/Sarkhel Tulaji, in 1745, captured it from.
-Later in 1755, Tulaji Angre lost it to the Peshwa and eventually in 1818 East India Company took control from the Peshwa.
-Portuguese ships attacked this fort during the Siege of Dabhol.